jestjs/jest/docs/UpgradingToJest29.md

 ## Snapshot format

-As announced in the [Jest 28 blog post](/blog/2022/04/25/jest-28#future), Jets 29 has changed the default snapshot formatting to `{escapeString: false, printBasicPrototype: false}`.
+As announced in the [Jest 28 blog post](/blog/2022/04/25/jest-28#future), Jest 29 has changed the default snapshot formatting to `{escapeString: false, printBasicPrototype: false}`.

 If you want to keep the old behavior, you can set the `snapshotFormat` property to: